erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 **Apply Network Analysis**

 To apply any network analysis, switch to the `ANALYSIS` tab on the top right.
-In the uppermost dropdown select the analysis function to apply.
+In the uppermost dropdown, select the analysis function to apply.
 In the one below, choose an algorithm according to your preferences.
 For some of the algorithms, parameters can also be selected.
 Community detection and social influence analysis are applied to the whole network while link prediction is applied to the currently selected nodes.
 Click `ANALYZE` when the analysis function and algorithm are  selected.

 <img src="./images/network_analysis.png" alt="network_analysis" style="zoom:40%;" />